Chaklader/SignalSyncPro/papers/PAPER_2.md

 ###### 5.2.2 Behavioral Analysis Methods

-- Replay 30 test scenarios from Tables/1_Single_Agent.md
+- Replay 30 test scenarios from Table 1: All Traffic Scenarios for Testing (Section A. All Traffic Scenarios)
 - Log all state-action pairs
 - Identify potential safety violations
 - Compare agent decisions to safety rules